 - Tapioca starch/arrowroot starch

-Since I’m not using eggs in the recipes in this post, I’ll be adding 1/2 teaspoon of xanthan gum to each batch of ice cream.
+Since I’m not using eggs in the recipes in this post, I’ll be adding 1/2 teaspoon of xanthan gum to each batch of frozen treats.

-OK… now the fun part: the flavors!
-Making ice cream into tons of different flavors is definitely my favorite part of doing it at home.
+OK... now the fun part: the flavors!
+Making frozen treats in tons of different flavors is definitely my favorite part of doing it at home.
 I can play around with all types of ingredients and find the combination I like most.

 Here’s how to make the most common flavors:

-- Chocolate: blend 1/4 to 1/2 cup of unsweetened cocoa powder into the base before churning.
-The more cocoa powder, the darker chocolate the ice cream will be.
+- Chocolate: Blend 1/4 to 1/2 cup of unsweetened cocoa powder into the base before churning.
+The more cocoa powder, the darker chocolate the result will be.

-- Coffee: add 1/4 to 1/2 cup of strong brewed coffee/espresso OR a few teaspoons of instant coffee/espresso powder to the ice cream base before churning.
+- Coffee: Add 1/4 to 1/2 cup of strong brewed coffee/espresso OR a few teaspoons of instant coffee/espresso powder to the base mixture before churning.

-- Strawberry: macerate the berries in lemon juice and sugar for 10 to 15 minutes, then blend them into a purée and add them to the ice cream base before churning.
+- Strawberry: Macerate the berries in lemon juice and sugar for 10 to 15 minutes, then blend them into a purée and add them to the base mixture before churning.

-- Mint: either add 1 to 2 teaspoons of peppermint extract OR blend 1 bunch of fresh mint with a bit of the milk (or water) and add that to the ice cream base before churning.
+- Mint: Either add 1 to 2 teaspoons of peppermint extract OR blend 1 bunch of fresh mint with a bit of the milk (or water) and add that to the base mixture before churning.

 I’m sure you’re starting to notice a theme here.
-When flavoring the base of your ice cream, do it before you begin churning.
+When flavoring the base of your frozen treats, do it before you begin churning.
 You want to be sure the ice cream base is completely smooth before churning.
 Check out the image above to see this process in action!

 Adding extra goodies

 Another fun part of making ice cream at home is adding your favorite goodies.
-Whether you’re a fan of chocolate chips, cookie dough, white chocolate, or any other delicious add-ins, jazzing up your ice cream is super easy; same with your dairy-free frozen treats.
+Whether you’re a fan of chocolate chips, cookie dough, white chocolate, or any other delicious add-ins, jazzing up ice cream is super easy; same with your dairy-free frozen treats.

-Check out the image above to see the different stages that the ice cream will go through.
-I’m adding our delicious chocolate sprinkles to a coffee flavored ice cream!
+Check out the image above to see the different stages that the frozen treats will go through.
+I'm adding our delicious chocolate sprinkles to a coffee flavored ice cream!

 And now for the recipe!
-The great thing about dairy-free ice cream is the base is pretty much the same for each recipe.
-Head on over to our Dairy-Free Ice Cream Recipe where we’ll show you the base and give you a few tasty variations for you to try, including this dark chocolate and java chip!
+The great thing about dairy-free frozen treats is the base is pretty much the same for each recipe.
+Head on over to our Dairy-Free Frozen Coconut Milk Treats where we'll show you the base and give you a few tasty variations for you to try, including this dark chocolate and java chip!